-Lumbar (non-fusion) stabilization with the Coflex Interlaminar Technology for treatment of spinal stenosis, following direct surgical decompression, may be considered medically necessary for one- or two-level use, when ALL of the following criteria are met:
+Lumbar (non-fusion) stabilization FDA approved interlaminar or interspinous stabilization devices for treatment of spinal stenosis, following direct surgical decompression, may be considered medically necessary for one- or two-level use, when ALL of the following criteria are met:

-The Coflex device is not to be used accompanying a fusion at the treatment level.
-Insertion of any other interlaminar stabilization device is considered experimental/investigational and, therefore, non-covered as there is insufficient data to prove the efficacy and safety of these other devices.
+The FDA approved interlaminar or interspinous stabilization devices is not to be used accompanying a fusion at the treatment level.
+Insertion of any other interlaminar stabilization device is considered experimental/investigational and, therefore, non-covered because the safety and/or effectiveness of this service cannot be established by the available published peer reviewed literature.

-The implantation of interspinous distraction devices for treatment of spinal stenosis is considered experimental/investigational and, therefore, non-covered.
-The current available scientific data remains inadequate to permit scientific conclusions regarding the long-term advantages of minimally invasive interspinous distraction devices over standard surgical options in the treatment of spinal stenosis.
+The implantation of interspinous distraction devices for treatment of spinal stenosis is considered experimental/investigational and, therefore, non-covered because the safety and/or effectiveness of this service cannot be established by the available published peer reviewed literature regarding the long-term advantages of minimally invasive interspinous distraction devices over standard surgical options in the treatment of spinal stenosis.